 Our vision is to lead rheumatology healthcare professionals to excellence in the care of patients with rheumatologic diseases.

 Rheumatology research is providing expanding information about immune-mediated pathways that has translated into target specific therapies.
-These discoveries are exciting and challenging for rheumatology RNs and APCs.
+These discoveries are exciting and challenging for rheumatology RNs and APPs.
 Rheumatology nursing offers the opportunity to care for patients with complex medical conditions while utilizing keen assessment skills, critical thinking pathways, and multidisciplinary approach.
-Rheumatology is for RNs and APCs who enjoy developing relationships with patients and families, who excel at patient education, enjoy research opportunities and are excited by decision-making challenges.
+Rheumatology is for RNs and APPs who enjoy developing relationships with patients and families, who excel at patient education, enjoy research opportunities and are excited by decision-making challenges.

 The Rheumatology Nurses Society (RNS) began with the passion of three nurses—Therese Dexter, RN, BSN, Elizabeth Grace, RN, and Vicky Ruffing, RN.
 Together, they had the vision to empower other RNs and APCs through education and support to make a positive difference in the lives of patients with rheumatic disease.
 Their mission was born out of personal experiences as they struggled alone to navigate the complexities of rheumatic diseases and treatment options.